 A first look shoot is when the bride and groom see each other for the first time in a more private setting before the walk down the isle.
-It doesn’t have to be a big staged moment.
+It doesn’t have to be a huge staged moment.
 It can be simple, genuine and intimate.

-I always recommend doing a first look for three reasons:
+We always recommend doing a first look for three reasons:

 1. It calms the nerves.
 There is nothing that relaxes nervous brides and grooms more than finally seeing each other and enjoying a few moments alone before the official events begin.